- Off road parking

 The spa town of Buxton and the market town of Bakewell are just a short drive away, while Haddon Hall and Chatsworth House are close by.

 All ground floor.
 One double bedroom with en-suite shower, basin and WC.
-Fitted kitchen with three steps up to sitting room with dining area.
+Kitchen with three steps up to sitting room with dining area.

 - Electric heating

-- Electric cooker and hob, microwave, fridge, TV
+- Electric oven and hob, microwave, fridge, TV with Freeview

 - Fuel and power inc. in rent